 NEW YORK — The New York League of Conservation Voters, which works to make environmental sustainability a top political and policy priority in New York State, has announced its endorsement of Sam Roberts for New York Assembly in District 128.
 Assemblymember Roberts has worked tirelessly to increase environmental awareness and activism in his district.
 He More »

 Candidate Continues Open Meetings Throughout District Syracuse, New York – Republican, Conservative, and Independence candidate for U.S. Congress John Katko (NY-24) today announced that he will continue his series of Listening Sessions across the 24th Congressional District with an open conversation with voters tomorrow evening in the City of Syracuse.
 The event is the seventh More »

-SYRACUSE, N.Y. – The City of Syracuse announced today its schedule of roadwork projects throughout the city for the week of July 21 through July 27.
-More information, including detour maps, is available on the City of Syracuse roadwork webpage at www.syrgov.net/roadwork.
+SYRACUSE, N.Y. – The City of Syracuse released its weekly schedule of roadwork for August 25 through August 31.
+For more information, including detour maps, residents are encouraged to visit the City of Syracuse roadwork website at www.syrgov.net/roadwork.
 Erie Blvd.
 West Bridge over Onondaga Creek.
-This City project requires a full More »
+This City project will reduce traffic to one lane in More »

 WASHINGTON, DC — U.S. Representative Dan Maffei (NY-24) and his wife Abby Davidson Maffei today announced the birth of their first child, Maya Elizabeth Maffei.
 “Abby and I are thrilled to announce the birth of our daughter, Maya Elizabeth Maffei,” said Rep. Maffei.
 “Maya was born at 6:23 PM on Thursday, July 3, 2014.
 She More »